Veronaz/DevopsFinalCapstonProject/README.md

-* if no connection: paste in jenkins aws EC2 console`sudo service jenkins start`
+* if no connection: paste in jenkins aws EC2 console`sudo service jenkins start`..

+add notes